Skip to main content

 Welborn Releases 2026 Edition of Greater Evansville Health Survey Report

-Welborn's 2026 edition of the Greater Evansville Health Survey (GEHS) report provides a sense of how overall health and access to healthcare have changed since the 2021 edition.
+Welborn announces the release of the 2026 edition of the Greater Evansville Health Survey (GEHS), the latest assessment of community health in the Greater Evansville region.
+This report builds on a tradition of health-focused research dating back to 2008 and offers insight into how health outcomes, behaviors, and access to care have changed since the 2021 edition.

 Executive Summary